UoA-eResearch/mytardis_ingestion/docs/Server-side-validation/scoping and design.md

 ### Web forms/views

 New or modified web forms will be needed to allow user intervention where there are invalid objects in the staging area.
+The invalid objects may come from errors in ingestion configuration, or instrument workflows that require manual entry of project structure and schema metadata.

 This should include an option for facility managers to assign datafiles to users for them to intervene.
 An indication of fields that are in conflict should be made and the option to connect to existing objects, within the user's/group's access, should be available to lower the barrier for researchers needing to assign objects appropriately.